-In this book, we will be using Visual Basic as our default language, although it is the profound belief of the authors that Visual Basic and C# are really a single language, just with slightly different syntax.
+In this book, we will be using Visual Basic as our default language, although it is our profound belief that Visual Basic and C# are really a single language, just with slightly different syntax.

-We will be showing many of our screen shots from Visual Web Developer, because it is freely available from Microsoft, however, anything that can be done in Visual Web developer can also be done in Visual Studio.
+We will be showing many of our screen shots from Visual Web Developer, because it is freely available from Microsoft; however, anything that you can do in Visual Web developer can also be done in Visual Studio.

 Take another look at Figure 1-2, and we'll examine it in some detail.
-In the upper part of the window, you are offered various Visual Studio templates (though yours may vary).
-Select the ASP.NET Web Site template, because that is the kind of site that you are going to create (shown circled in this figure).
+In the upper part of the window, you are offered various Visual Studio templates (though yours may vary, depending on any features and add-ons you've installed).
+Select the ASP.NET Web Site template because that is the kind of site that you are going to create (shown highlighted in this figure).

-In the Location drop-down box at the bottom of the dialog box, select File System (the other options are HTTP or FTP; we'll explain this selection later in the next section).
+In the Location drop-down box at the bottom of the dialog box, select File System (the other options are HTTP or FTP; we'll explain this selection in the next section).

-The Location drop-down in Figure 1-2 covers up another drop-down in which we have set the language to Visual Basic (rather than to Visual C# or Visual J#).
-Finally, you need to specify where on your disk you would like this web site to be placed-in this case, in the LearnASP directory on the C drive.
+The Location drop-down in Figure 1-2 covers up another drop-down in which we have set the language to Visual Basic (rather than to Visual C#).
+Finally, you need to specify where on your disk you would like this web site to be placed-in this case, in the LearningASP directory on the C drive.
+You won't have such a directory on your hard drive yet, so you'll need to type it into the Location field (or whatever directory you want to use for your projects in this book).

 Figure 1-2.
 To create a new web site, open the IDE, and click on Menu \rightarrow New Web Site to open the New Web Site dialog box.
-The Templates and My Templates panels show you the types of sites supported by your version of Visual Studio.
+The Visual Studio Installed templates and My Templates panels show you the types of sites supported by your version of Visual Studio.

-The name of the new web site will be HelloWorld (with no space character).
+The name of the new web site will be HelloWorld (with no space character), so type that into the Location field.
 The site will be fully contained in a subdirectory named HelloWorld within the directory LearningASP.

-Click OK; the IDE will create the directory for you, put the needed default files for your site within it, and then open the IDE.
+Click OK; the IDE will create the directory for you, put the needed default files for your site within it, and then open the new web site.

 You can confirm that the files are in the right place by navigating to the specified directory using Windows Explorer, as shown in Figure 1-3.
-When you work on your site, however, you'll most likely access these files through the Solution Explorer window located on the right-hand side of the IDE window.
+When you work on your site, however, you'll most likely access these files through the Solution Explorer window located on the right side of the IDE window.

-The Location field in Figure 1-2 is really comprised of two parts: a drop-down with three possible values, and a text box for the folder name and path.
+The Location field in Figure 1-2 is really composed of two parts: a drop-down with three possible values, and a text box for the folder name and path.
 The drop-down choices are File System, HTTP, and FTP.

 File System is the default choice for new web sites and the only choice we'll be using in this book.
 It creates a new web site folder somewhere on the physical file system, either on your local machine or your network.
 One important feature of ASP.NET is that an entire web site can be contained within a directory.
-This is extremely convenient not only for deploying your web site to a web server, but as a side benefit, it allows us to easily place samples from this book onto our web site for you to download and try on your local machine.
+This is convenient not only for deploying your web site to a web server, but as a side benefit, it allows us to easily place samples from this book onto our web site for you to download and try on your local machine.

 Figure 1-3.
-Visual Studio creates a new web site directory for you, complete with the default files it requires.
+Visual Studio creates a new web site directory for you, complete with some default files to start with.